CavernCrawlers/CavernCrawlers.github.io/CharacterCreation.md

 This is a character’s overall agility, coordination and reflexes.
 It is used in feats of acrobatics, hand-eye coordination and to avoid effects that could be dodged.
 The raw score is used for. . .

 #### Constitution
 This is measures a character’s toughness, endurance and overall health.
 It is used to resist the negative effects of poisons, diseases and other physical ailments.
-The raw score is also used for determining your starting hit points and in recovering from injuries after a **Long Rest**.
+The raw score is also used for recovering from injuries after a **Long Rest**.

 #### Intelligence
 Intelligence is a character’s quickness of mind and understanding.
 Those with high intelligence scores are quickly able to work out puzzles, recognize patterns and recall past information.
 The raw score is used to . . .